Middleware

 ];

-Of course, similar configurations can be added in a plugin to affect other plugins.
-For example, if you add the above configuration inplugin/foo/config/middleware.php
+Of course, you can also add similar configurations in another plugin to affect other plugins.
+For example, adding the above configuration inplugin/foo/config/middleware.php